AznIronMan/Limitless-OldVB/README.txt

 - added logic for checking available update vs current version
 - added ClarkTribeGames Updater 3rd party app as an exe with the application
 - added updater functionality
+- embedded updater into resources and created method for auto installing updater if not exists

 [PREVIOUS UPDATES]